Dentures Midlothian

 Can I Sleep with My Dentures?

 Dentists will generally recommend that you take your dentures out at night when you go to bed.
-When you first get your dentures, you will likely be told to keep your dentures in your mouth for 24 hours, including when you sleep, but after this, you should be taking them out each evening.
+When you first get your dentures, you will likely be told to keep them in your mouth for 24 hours, including when you sleep, but after this, you should be taking them out each evening.
 This is because wearing dentures restricts the circulation in your gums, leading to soft tissue irritation and potentially speeding up ridge resorption.
 Taking dentures out gives the gums a chance to recover and get the nutrients they need during the night.
 The dark, moist space underneath the dentures is an ideal place for bacteria to thrive.
-Because of this, sleeping with dentures has been found to be associated with a higher risk of pneumonia.
-Ultimately, it’s a good idea to remove your dentures before getting your beauty sleep.
+Because of this, sleeping with dentures is associated with a higher risk of pneumonia.

 Is It Hard to Talk with Dentures?

 When you first get dentures, it takes some time to get used to speaking with them.
-The exact amount of time it takes to get used to speaking with your dentures will vary from person to person, but generally speaking, the more that you practice, the faster the adjustment process will go.
-You might lisp with dentures at first due to changes in your palate.
-Once you learn to adjust to these changes, the lisp will go away.
+The adjustment phase will vary from person to person, but generally speaking, the more you practice, the faster the adjustment process will go.
+You might have a lisp with dentures at first due to changes in your palate.
+Once you learn to adjust, the lisp will go away.
 Just like other tasks, practice makes perfect.
-Try reading out loud to yourself and repeating difficult-to-pronounce words.
+Try reading aloud to yourself and repeating difficult-to-pronounce words.
 Speak slowly at first, as fast speech may come out muffled.
 You’ll be talking away just like you used to in no time!

 Why Do My Dentures Smell?

-Bacteria can become trapped in the various nooks and crannies of your dentures, especially if the dentures don’t fit properly.
-Ill-fitting dentures irritate the gum tissue which can lead to sores and infections that contribute to bad breath.
-People who wear dentures also tend to procedure less saliva, which can lead to dry mouth, allowing harmful bacteria to thrive and cause bad breath.
-To avoid bad breath, clean your dentures every day with a soft-bristled toothbrush and a specialized cleaner.
+Bacteria can become trapped in the various nooks and crannies of your dentures, especially if they don’t fit properly.
+Ill-fitting dentures irritate the gum tissue, which can lead to sores and infections that contribute to bad breath.
+People who wear dentures also tend to produce less saliva, which can lead to dry mouth, allowing harmful bacteria to thrive and cause bad breath.
+To prevent this, clean your dentures every day with a soft-bristled toothbrush and a specialized cleaner.
 Also brush your entire mouth, including your gums, tongue, cheeks, and palate.
 Soak your dentures in a disinfecting solution every night and rinse them after each meal.
 By ridding your dentures of food particles and bacteria, you will have a fresher smile.

 Can You Still Eat Steak with Dentures?